- Level 1 - No technical knowledge required

 How to report a phishing email to the NCSC.

-Read more Cyber Resilience and Internet Safety in modal dialogNational coverage providing expertise and specialist support to Local Policing and other departments.
+Read more Reporting a cyber security incident to NCSC in modal dialogNational coverage providing expertise and specialist support to Local Policing and other departments.
 This includes technical assistance in the examination and analysis of digital devices.
 Both departments provide specialist support for National Online Child Abuse Protection (NOCAP) investigations, work closely […]